web-lifter/hubspot-woocommerce-sync/README.md

 ## REST API Endpoints

-The plugin provides the following API routes:
+The plugin provides the following API routes.
+All routes require an authenticated user with the `manage_options` capability:

 ### Start OAuth Authentication
 `GET /wp-json/hubspot/v1/start-auth`